Tanushreechaudhary/LabSession_7/README.md

 ### Summary:
 1. Supporting the claim "Financial markets do punish security breaches"
-2. Redesigned the lab session 3 version, identified the audience, wrote a critque and the roadmap.
+2. Identified the audience, wrote a critque and the roadmap for future enhancements.
+3. Redesigned the lab session 3 version which showed how financial markets and customers also punished the companies for security breach.
-3. Added a rebuttal which shows there might be a possibility that Equifax might be an exception.
+3. Added a rebuttal which shows there might be a possibility that Equifax is an exception.